Skip to content

 Not exactly an extensive list and after a thorough examination, I advised the customer that the electrolytic capacitors didn't actually need replacing and that I couldn't find anything wrong with the bass drum trigger input.

 Adrian had also given me a SDS1000 which he said (also) had a non-functioning bass drum trigger input.
 I wonder if things got a bit confused.
-What I did discover on the SDS9 however, was that the rim trigger input wasn't working and that the rim channel wasn't producing any sound.
+What I did discover on the SDS9 however, was that the rim trigger input wasn't working and that the entire rim channel wasn't producing any sound.

 I quickly sussed out that the non-functional rim trigger input was down to a wrong value capacitor.
 It took me a little longer to sort out the rim sound.